 - Heme iron found in processed red meat may also contribute to increased cancer risk.

 How do I decrease red meat and processed meat consumption?

 There are many protein-containing foods other than red meat and processed meats available.
 Poultry, fish, eggs, beans, tofu, other minimally processed soy foods, low fat dairy products, and nut butters are protein-rich alternatives.
 Below are some tips to help you cut down on your red meat and processed meat consumption:

 - Try replacing processed breakfast meats like sausage and bacon with protein-containing foods like eggs, low fat dairy or peanut butter.

 - Instead of having a sandwich made with processed deli meat like ham or salami, choose tuna, chicken, egg, or hummus as a filling more often.

 - Try vegetable toppings or chicken rather than pepperoni or sausage on pizza.

 - Choose to substitute a beef hamburger with ground turkey, ground chicken, or a black bean veggie burger.

 - Aim to include more meatless meals in your diet.
 Try planning a meal around beans or lentils instead of red meat once per week.

-Being aware of how you are cooking your meats may also be beneficial in reducing your risk of cancer.
-Cooking meats at a high temperature (such as grilling) can possibly lead to HCA and PAH formation.
-Instead of grilling or smoking, try baking, roasting, broiling, or poaching.
-Marinating meat before grilling or microwaving for two minutes before grilling or smoking can cut down on the formation of carcinogenic compounds.
+Changing how you cook meat may also be beneficial in reducing your risk of cancer.
+Cooking meats at a high temperature (such as grilling) can possibly lead to the formation heterocyclic amines (HCA) and polycyclic aromatic hydrocarbons (PAH).
+Instead of grilling or smoking meat, try baking, roasting, broiling, or poaching.
+Marinating meat before grilling or microwaving meat for two minutes before grilling or smoking can also cut down on the formation of carcinogenic compounds.